QUICK ANSWER

 The one-time purchase saves $49.98 against this monthly tier and more against higher-priced options.
 More importantly, the retaker's progress data, weak-area identification, Confidence Calibration history, and practice exam benchmarks are all preserved.
 The retake study cycle starts targeted instead of starting over.

-Florida real estate exam content is statute-tested, and the statute landscape has moved meaningfully in the last 24 months.
-The honest pricing comparison has to address whether the cheaper sticker price actually delivers current content.
+Florida real estate exam content is tied to current Florida law and exam-outline language, so the honest pricing comparison has to address whether the cheaper sticker price actually delivers current content.

 Subscription apps may or may not be similarly current.
 Some are.
 Some are not.
-A subscription that costs more than Pass Florida and tests against pre-HB 913 content is a worse purchase regardless of how the subscription billing is structured.
-When you compare apps, the statute-currency question is at least as important as the price question.
+A subscription that costs more than Pass Florida and uses stale Florida law is a worse purchase regardless of how the subscription billing is structured.
+When you compare apps, the current-law question is at least as important as the price question.
 We track the change set in the 2026 exam changes post.

 Honest counterweight: when subscription actually wins